maxisme/notifi/README.md

 # TODO
 - [ ] check for updates (https://api.github.com/repos/maxisme/notifi/releases/latest)
-- [ ] fix number of unread notifications when adding new notifications
-- [ ] fix number of unread notifications on startup
 - [ ] add copyright stuff to bottom of settings page
 - [ ] handle create new credentials not working when network is down (show error)
 - [ ] show UI even when network connection fails on creating user